michaelbarton/bioinformatics-zen/content/markup/research/machine-learning-to-detect-bad-sequencing-reads.markdown

 degree to which can explain the difference in between good and bad reads in a single data set.
 The predictive power should be tested by cross validation against multiple data from different experiments and sequencing centres.
-I would expect the Matthews correlation coefficients for the classifiers would be less than the values shown above because these classifiers have most likely overfit this single data set.
+I would expect the Matthews correlation coefficients for the ML classifiers would be less than the values shown above because these classifiers have most likely overfit to this single data set.

 As I wrote earlier, only a subset of features have been examined.
 For instance errors in the barcode and primer sequence have not been included.
 The Schloss *et. al* paper showed that these are also useful for identifying inaccurate reads.
 Therefore I think additional work should include features such as these.
-In fact a one machine learning approach is to throw as many features as possible at the problem and then use normalisation to identify the most predictive features.
+One machine learning approach throws as many features as possible at the problem and then uses normalisation to identify those with the most predictive power.

-Given every all of these caveats, there does appear to be a hard ceiling on the probability of identifying good reads, those without error.
-Regardless of which classifier I tried the probability of classifying reads as accurate is around 0.66.
+Given all of these caveats, there does appear to be a hard ceiling on the probability of identifying correct reads.
+Regardless of which classifier is used the probability of correctly identifying accurate reads is around 0.66.
 I hypothesise that this might be a problem of identifying chimeras - those sequences that form during the PCR step prior to sequencing.
-As these bad chimera are formed prior to sequencing, it could be considered extremely hard to identify these based on errors associated with sequencing.
+As chimeras are formed prior to sequencing, it could be considered extremely hard to identify them based on features associated with sequencing.
+Tools such as Uchime and Perseus should be combined in a pipeline to identify chimeras.

-The main results of this appears to be to be the possibility of an increase in accuracy when identifying bad reads.
-This, very initial, work suggests that using machine learning may be useful for increasing precision and result in fewer accurate reads being thrown away.
+The main results of this small analysis appears to be to be the possibility of an increase in accuracy when identifying inaccurate reads for discarding.
+This, very initial, work suggests that using machine learning may be useful for increasing precision and therefore translate into fewer accurate reads being thrown away.